obrunet/obrunet.github.io/_posts/2019-06-13-shell_basics.md

 There are plenty of other / more sophisticated commands which you will one day learn.
 But for now, this list will provide you with your Linux CLI command foundation.

-At the end of the list, some vital information you need to use the Linux CLI.
+At the end of the list, you'll find some vital informations you need to use the Linux CLI.

-##1. ls
+## 1. ls

 The ls command - the list command - functions in the Linux terminal to show all of the major directories filed under a given file system.
 For example, the following command will show the user all of the folders stored in the overall applications folder.: